SanaSobhani/chatroom-project/README.md

-#💬 Java Multi-Threaded Chat Room
+# 💬 Java Multi-Threaded Chat Room

   A multi-threaded client-server chat application built with Java Sockets and MySQL.
   The server handles multiple clients concurrently and stores chat messages in a database.

-#🚀 Features
+# 🚀 Features

   Multi-threaded server (each client handled in a separate thread)

   Real-time message broadcasting

   Persistent message storage using MySQL

   Automatic loading of previous chat history for new users

   Basic Ping measurement

   Multiple clients can connect simultaneously

-#🏗 Architecture
+# 🏗 Architecture
-##Server Side
+  ## Server Side

    ServerSocket listens on port 6666

    Each new client connection is assigned a CommunicationHandler thread

    Messages are:

   Saved into MySQL database

   Broadcast to other connected clients

-##Client Side
+  ## Client Side

    Each client:

    Connects to server via Socket

    Uses:
-SendMessages thread (to send messages)
+      SendMessages thread (to send messages) /
       ReceiveMessage thread (to receive messages)

-#🛠 Technologies Used
+# 🛠 Technologies Used

   Java (Core Java, Multithreading)

   Java Sockets (TCP)

   MySQL

   JDBC

-#📂Project Structure
+# 📂Project Structure

 ```
 chatroom/